 I am a programmer, like Kent Beck, Martin Fowler, and Andy Hunt are programmers too.
 Does that means I am as competent as they are?
 Of course, not.
 A job title will never make someone competent.
 It identifies your role in a specific company, trying to solve specific problems for this company, that could be far different from problems people with the same job title solve in other companies.

 For example, not all programmers are able to solve the same problems.
 Saving a form into a database requires different knowledge than implementing the database.
 In the same way, sending an HTTP request from a web application requires different knowledge than reimplementing the TCP/IP stack in the Linux kernel.
-Not all lines of code are equal Cal Newport in his book Deep Work recommends to determine how long would it take to train a new graduate to complete a task?
+Not all lines of code are equal.
+Cal Newport in his book Deep Work recommends to determine how long would it take to train a new graduate to complete a task?
 This is the difference between shallow work and deep work.
 Great programmers implement tasks that would take several years of effort for a new programmer to succeed.

 A new job title says a lot about incompetence

 A new job title will not make you more competent, it will make you less competent.
-You will have to learn new knowledge, and except if you are ready to devote sufficient time to learn, you could easily being stuck in an incompetency spiral, changing job title as often as possible.
+You will have to learn new skills, and except if you are ready to devote sufficient time to learn, you could easily being stuck in an incompetency spiral, changing job title as often as possible.
 Climbing the corporate ladder does not mean doing a great job.

 A new job title is at most the recognition of prior achievements, enough for your manager or a new company to believe you will succeed in a new position.
 The ladder metaphor is wrong.
 You are not climbing up to the next rung, you are changing of ladder and starting from the floor again.
-For example, your brilliant career of programmer will be useful in your new role of CTO, but you are no longer writing lines of code, you are managing the complexity inherent for a group of developers to collaborate and produce these lines of code—leading by example with humility, creating meaning with an inspiring vision, fostering creativity with bottom-up innovation, developing mutual trust with nonviolent communications—the fact is, you cannot be competent when starting a new position.
+For example, your brilliant career of programmer will be useful in your new role of CTO, but you are no longer writing lines of code, you Fare managing the complexity inherent for a group of developers to collaborate and produce these lines of code—leading by example with humility, inspiring with an actionable vision, fostering creativity with bottom-up innovation, developing mutual trust with nonviolent communications—the fact is, you cannot be competent when starting a new position.
 You will need to reproduce what helps you in your career so far.
 Learn.
 Practice.
 Reflect.
 Again.

 In addition, no expertise can be built by changing job titles too often.
 Research shows thousands of hours of deliberate practice, focusing on the hardest parts, are required to reach the top of any discipline (10 000 hours or a decade is often quoted as magical numbers, but it really depends on your discipline).
-Changing job titles means giving up on this endeavor.
+Changing your job titles too often means giving up on this endeavor.

 Look for a new job title only if you want different responsibilities and are ready to commit yourself to learning something different.
 Moving to a management position because you can’t keep pace with the constant changes in software development is not an acceptable option.
 You will need to learn, maybe even more, if you want to be good in your new role.
 Choose your job according the problems you really want to solve, and not the problems you want to avoid.

 Before applying for a new position, you have to face a dilemma: pursue in the current direction seeking harder challenges, or switch in a new direction seeking newer responsibilities.
 Should you go further in the same direction, or move back and fork in a new direction?
 Only you can answer that question.
 But don’t let the salary influence your decision because a higher-paid job does not guarantee you to be more "marketable" in the long run.
 On the contrary, "The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy", says Cal Newport.
-Business writer Eric Barker, calls this ability to perform deep work, "the superpower of the 21st century".
+Business writer Eric Barker, calls this ability to perform deep work, "the superpower of the 21st centur."
 Deep work should be at the core of your professional life.
 Maybe stability in your job title is the change you need after all.